Written by Rachel Kim, MS, RD, Registered Dietitian & Health Writer

 Ipamorelin's long-term safety profile appears excellent based on available data, but the clinical experience is shorter than sermorelin's.
 European post-marketing surveillance has identified no safety signals of concern over 10+ years of clinical use.

 Both peptides show minimal drug interactions, as they don't significantly affect cytochrome P450 enzyme systems.
-However, patients taking insulin or diabetes medications should monitor blood glucose closely, as growth hormone can affect insulin sensitivity.
+But patients taking insulin or diabetes medications should monitor blood glucose closely, as growth hormone can affect insulin sensitivity.
 Neither peptide is recommended during pregnancy or breastfeeding due to insufficient safety data.

 Contraindications include active cancer (due to growth hormone's potential growth-promoting effects), severe heart failure, and acute critical illness.
 Patients with diabetes, sleep apnea, or carpal tunnel syndrome require careful monitoring during treatment with either peptide.